AtsukoRuo/note/框架 & 中间件/Docker & k8s/Kubernetes 初步.md

-Unlike Minikube, where you use `minikube ssh` to log into the node. with kind you should use `docker exec`
+Unlike Minikube, where you use `minikube ssh` to log into the node. with kind you should run this command

 ~~~shell
 $ docker exec -it kind-control-plane bash